BASE: A foundation for impact on plastic waste (Part 1/4)

 There were 14 rePurpose Global impact projects active in 2023, across 6 countries in the Americas, Africa, and Asia.
 Combined, the projects have recovered over 32 million kilograms of nature-bound plastic (as of August 2024).

-Anmol Kinara is a collaboration between rePurpose Global and Mangala Resource Management and runs as a public-private partnership model with local village councils.
-Low value plastic collection across the whole of Udupi District has now doubled, with plastic collected from 47 villages in Udupi and neighboring districts and transported to a Material Recovery Facility for processing.
+Anmol Kinara is a collaboration between rePurpose Global and Mangala Resource Management and operates as a public-private partnership model with local village councils.
+Low value plastic collection across the entire Udupi District has now doubled, with plastic collected from 47 villages in Udupi and neighboring districts and transported to a Material Recovery Facility for processing.
 Through Anmol Kinara, we have recovered over 3 million lbs of ocean-bound plastic (as of August 2024) and aim to bring plastic waste management services to all 300+ villages in the Udupi region over the next 5 years.

 Through these kinds of projects and partnerships – and the hard work of the rePurpose Global Impact Projects team (who run the projects with design, training, monitoring, and verification processes) - we have developed a unique understanding of community challenges and circumstances around plastic waste around the world.